achnitreda/real-time-forum/README.md

 ```
 - the new added feature in this project is private messages
 - that we will use |websockets| in it
+- send emojis to each other test it ??
+- notif: A user must be able to see the notifications in every page of the project
 ```

 ```